 Cap: We install chimney caps that connect to the inner and outer pipe to keep out rain and animals.
 This cap must be listed for use with your particular factory built fireplace.

 Chase: The chase is the wooden structure that surrounds your factory built fireplace firebox and flue pipe.
 It is typically built with 2×4 and plywood construction.
 There should be fire-stops installed inside the chase every 8 feet.
 It is typically covered on the outside with the same siding material as on the house itself.

 Chase Top: A properly made chase top is very important to keep the life of your chimney chase!
 Being that the firebox and flue pipe are inside a wooden chase, the top of the wooden chase needs to be covered with a chase top to prevent water from entering the chase and your home.
 During construction we have found that chase tops are usually installed with the cheapest of materials, therefore rusting and needing replacing when the home is only about 10-15 years old (if not sooner).
-We replace rusted chase tops with individually made stainless steel chase tops.
+We replace rusted chase tops with custom made stainless steel chase tops.
 Our chase tops have bends from the center to each corner and a drip edge around the sides.
 Our stainless steel chase tops come with a lifetime warranty to never rust.
 Neglecting to address these corroding chase tops can lead to having to rebuild the entire wooden chase.
 It is very important to ensure your chase top is in good working order.